 The U.S. plan's goal is to maintain between 60% and 70% of its assets in equity portfolios, which are invested in individual equity securities or funds that are expected to mirror broad market returns for equity securities or in assets with characteristics similar to equity investments, such as venture capital funds and partnerships.
 Asset holdings are periodically rebalanced when equity holdings are outside this range.
-The balance of the U.S. plan asset portfolio is invested in bond funds.
+The balance of the U.S. plan asset portfolio is invested in bond funds, real estate funds, various absolute and real return funds and private equity funds.
 Non-U.S. plan assets are invested in various insurance contracts, equity and debt securities as determined by the administrator of each plan.
-The value of the plan assets directly affects the funded status of the Company's pension plans recorded in the financial statements.
+The value of the plan assets directly affects the funded status of the Company's pension plans recorded in the consolidated financial statements.